Create, contribute, share

 Do I need to be a Microsoft MVP to contribute to Microsoft Learn?

 No!
-You don't need any special credentials or experience to contribute.
+You don't need any special credentials or experience to contribute, just a desire to participate in the community.

 What's in it for me?